 - Elongated foliage can be caused by to much shade.

-Rosette forming however with such variety many named cultivars are available, having being hybridised for many years names can be a little confused.
+Many named cultivars are available, having being hybridised for many years names can be a little confused.

 - E. elegans – Easy care rosette forming species that will quickly produce offsets.